uatec/teleform/README.md

 ## Installation

-To get started with Teleform.js, you'll need to add the tool to your existing Terraform configuration.
+To get started with Teleform, you'll need to add the tool to your existing Terraform configuration.

 ```bash
 npm install @uatec/teleform-cli
 ```

 ## Usage
-### Step 1: Wrap Your Lambda in Teleform.js
+### Step 1: Wrap Your Lambda in Teleform
-Modify your existing Terraform AWS Lambda resource to use Teleform.js as a wrapper.
+Modify your existing Terraform AWS Lambda resource to use Teleform as a wrapper.

 ```hcl
 module "my_function" {